Kings Plaza: Incidents

 On December 26, 2013, several hundred teenagers assaulted visitors and vandalized the mall, forcing it to close down.
 The incident began at about 5 p.m. and continued until the mall shuttered at 7 p.m.
 A temporary "no teens" rule was issued, banning all underaged people without an accompanying adult.
 One teenage girl was arrested, but not charged.
 No people were killed or seriously injured during the attack.
 It was reported that the incident was a violent flashmob organized via social networking services and intended to become the "world's largest knockout game".

 On the morning of September 17, 2018, a seven-alarm fire broke out on the second and third floor levels of the mall's parking garage.
 Between 250 and 300 firefighters responded to the fire, and 21 people were injured by the fire, including 18 firefighters.
 One hundred and twenty cars belonging to a car dealership were parked on the second level.
 The New York City Police Department detained a suspect and filed arson charges the same day.

-On January 31, 2022, a 14-year-old boy was shot inside Kings Plaza.